 Simmering sauce on the stovetop over medium-low heat is the easiest way to thicken it.
-Simmer from anywhere between 10-60 minutes until desired consistency has been achieved.
+Bring the mixture to a boil, then dial back to a simmer for anywhere between 10-60 minutes until desired consistency has been achieved.
 Stir occasionally to avoid scorching.

 This method is a super simple trick!
 If you have time to wait, transfer the mixture to a crockpot and let it cook for a few hours to achieve a thicker consistency.
 Stir throughout, cooking for up to 4 hours.